danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/README.md

 ```
 See [the documentation](https://cloud.google.com/sdk/gcloud/reference/dataproc/batches/submit/pyspark) for more information about Dataproc Serverless pyspark jobs

-## Schedule end-to-end metadata extraction and import into BigQuery Universal Catalog using Google Cloud Workflows
+## Scheduling end-to-end metadata extraction and import into BigQuery Universal Catalog with Google Cloud Workflows

 An an end-to-end metadata extraction and import process can run via Google Cloud Workflows.